Query Execution #

 Result caching #

-Results are cached per database and file combination.
+Results are cached on your machine.
 Switching tabs and coming back shows the cached result instantly without re-executing.
 Running the query again replaces the cache.